scellecs/morpeh/README.md

 * No code generation and any C# Reflection in Runtime.
 * Structure-based and Cache-friendly.
 * Reactive and Fast Filters.
-* Built-in Events and Reactive Variables.
+* Built-in Events and Reactive Variables aka Globals.
 * Single-threaded.

 ## Table of Contents